 - Heavy rain: Soil compaction is sometimes out of your control, especially when heavy rains are passing through.

-How can you cure soil compaction?
+How can you Cure Soil Compaction?

 The best way to loosen your lawn’s compacted soil is to perform core aeration.
 Core aeration is the process of removing plugs of soil from the ground so that water, nutrients, and oxygen can penetrate the soil.
 The holes from the plugs allow plant roots to grow into the open space.